Lyons station: History

 Lyons station was originally built in 1931 by Delaware, Lackawanna and Western Railroad to coincide with electrification and to serve the Lyons VA Medical Center, which opened in 1930.
 It was the last station built by the Delaware, Lackawanna, and Western Railroad in New Jersey and the second-to-last station depot built overall by the DL&W, behind the station at Syracuse, New York in 1941.
 The single station building, on the north side of the single track, is a Tudor Revival and Mission Revival style structure.
 Designed by Delaware Lackawanna and Western Railroad architect D.T.
 Mack or one of his staff, it is of brick and stucco construction and has limestone trim with carved rosette ornamentation at the gable ends.
 The station depot also features freight doors on the right side.
 A brass ornamental arch stands on the westernmost part of the platform.
 The station building was listed in the New Jersey Register of Historic Places on March 17, 1984, and in National Register of Historic Places on June 22, 1984, as part of the Operating Passenger Railroad Stations Thematic Resource.

-In 2014 Bernards Township applied for a grant to repoint, and perform structural repairs on the station building.
-Bernards was later awarded a $103,000 grant to fund those improvements.
+In 2014, Bernards Township applied for a grant to repoint, and perform structural repairs on the station building.
+A $103,000 grant to the township came to help fund those improvements.
 In November 2015, it was announced that Bernards Township was awarded a second grant of $96,580 through the Somerset County Historic Preservation Commission to restore the station depot and canopy.
 In January 2016, restoration work began on the station canopy.
 On December 29, 2015, the firm Daniel W. Lincoln of Bernardsville was awarded the $11,350 contract for design/construction services of the canopy at a committee meeting.
 Restoration work began in January 2016.
 In late 2017, restoration work began on the station depot, as the cream paint on the outer facade was removed and the facade was restored to display the original brick and stucco underneath.
 In June 2018, the station depot received a new coating of stucco.